Sixth Term Examination Paper: Format

-Until 2019, there were three STEP papers: STEP 1, STEP 2 and STEP 3.
-Starting from the academic year 2019/20, STEP 1 has been phased out.
-There was no STEP 1 exam set in 2020 due to the COVID-19 pandemic, and it was later announced that from 2021, STEP 1 papers would no longer be set, with only STEP 2 and STEP 3 being available.
+Until 2019, there were three STEPs: STEP 1, STEP 2 and STEP 3.
+Since the academic year 2019/20, STEP 1 has been phased out.
+There was no STEP 1 set in 2020 due to the COVID-19 pandemic, and it was later announced that from 2021, STEP 1 would no longer be set, with only STEP 2 and STEP 3 being available.
 The last STEP 1 was held in 2019.

 Candidates may enter for as many as they wish, although this is often dictated by the STEP offers they hold.
 Each paper offers a selection of questions and there is no restriction on which can be answered.
 For each paper, candidates have three hours to complete their solutions.
 Whilst students are permitted to answer as many questions as they choose, they are advised to attempt no more than six, and their final grade is based on their six best question solutions.
 Each question is worth 20 marks, and so the maximum a candidate can score is 120.

-For recent examinations, up to and including the 2018 papers, the specification for STEP 1 and STEP 2 was based on Mathematics A Level content while the syllabus for STEP 3 was based on Further Mathematics A Level.
+For examinations up to and including the 2018 papers, the specification for STEP 1 and STEP 2 was based on Mathematics A Level content while the syllabus for STEP 3 was based on Further Mathematics A Level.
 The questions on STEP 2 and 3 were about the same difficulty.
 Both STEP 2 and STEP 3 are harder than STEP 1.

 For the 2019 examinations onwards, the specifications have been updated to reflect the reforms in A Level Mathematics and Further Mathematics; in addition, the number of questions in each paper has been reduced.
 Specifically: